Pyrotechnic Visual Distress Signals

 - Pistol-launched and hand–held parachute flares and meteors have many characteristics of a firearm and must be handled with caution.
 In some states they are considered a firearm and are prohibited from use.

 - Pyrotechnic devices should be stored in a cool, dry, and prominently marked location.

-- If pyrotechnic VDSs are used, they must be dated.
+- If pyrotechnic VDSs are used, a minimum of three must be carried in the vessel.
+Any combination may be carried as long as they add up to three signals for day use and three signals for night use.
+Also, pyrotechnic VDSs must be dated.
 Expired VDSs may be carried on board, but a minimum of three unexpired VDSs must be carried in the vessel.